m-atharkhan/demi/README.md

 *Complete custom toolchain for the future Demi programming language with unprecedented customization capabilities*

 DemiEngine is the foundational backend for **Demi**, a revolutionary programming language that will offer unprecedented customization capabilities.
-With a rock-solid virtual machine featuring 134 registers, 162 opcodes, and 95% test coverage, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.
+With a rock-solid virtual machine featuring 134 registers, 162 opcodes, and **100% test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.

 ---

 ## 🎯 **Project Vision**

-**Current Status:** DemiEngine Backend ✅ **95% Complete**
+**Current Status:** DemiEngine Backend ✅ **100% Complete**

 DemiEngine serves as the complete foundation for the upcoming **Demi programming language**, which will feature: